 - God always keeps His promises.

 - God wants us to listen and obey.

 *"Be strong and courageous.
 Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go." *Joshua 1:9 (NASB)

 Here’s a simple song to help your child (and you) memorize this week’s memory verse!

-3 Activities that remind us that God is Always With Us:
+Three activities that remind us that God is always with us:

 Watch the Veggie Tales movie “Josh and the Big Wall” together as a family.
-Make it fun, pop some popcorn, and enjoy great conversation after the movie about Joshua and Jericho.
+Make it fun, pop some popcorn, and enjoy great conversation over the movie about Joshua and Jericho.

 Make a trumpet using an empty toilet paper roll.
 You could also utilize a rolled up piece of paper, taped to hold together.
 Let them decorate their trumpet with stickers or by coloring it.
 Build the city of Jericho using pillows, blocks, Legos, books, or whatever your child can find.
 Tell them to pretend they are in Joshua’s army.
 They can march around the “city” just holding their trumpet six times in a row, but taking a break after each one.
 The 7th time (representing the 7th day) the children will walk around the city seven times blowing their trumpets.
 After the 7th time, shout, and knock down the city of Jericho.

 God, help us to trust and follow You even when it does not make sense to us.
 You are a God who always keeps Your promises.
 Thank you for always being with us.
 Amen.